Helioviewer-Project/JHelioviewer-SWHV/docs/non-ortho-projection-note.md

   current plane-unit value.
 This would remove the per-fragment `crval / planeUnitsPerRad` conversion from the TAN/ARC/AZP/ZPN and surface-map GLSL paths.
-- Specialize `wcsPlaneToTexcoord(...)` and `wcsPlaneToWrappedXTexcoord(...)` for inverse CROTA rotation of `vec3(plane, 0)`, keeping only the X/Y result.
-  This mirrors the Java `WcsProjection.planeToHelioprojective(...)` optimization and avoids unnecessary 3D vector work in the shader.

 ## HPC Viewpoint Findings

 - Commit `2d5ef3435` changed Java `HPC` overlay semantics by rotating